webcodesk/react-app-framework/README.md

 Such a flow can be described using JSON, and our UI can directly be driven by its description.

-It does not mean that describing the logic in JSON format is easier to do or read by the human.
+It does not mean that describing the logic in JSON format is more comfortable to write than any boilerplate code.
 Although, this approach let me built [Webcodesk](https://webcodesk.com) - a tool that makes JSON configurations on the fly and reduces the boilerplate code to zero.

 > Be patient and read through the article to understand how react-app-framework works and what are advantages of using Webcodesk.

 The best way to explain something is to provide an example.
 The example below is a simple proof of concept I have put together to show you how you can use the event flow description instead of writing Redux code.

 Let's take a look at two different implementations of a simple use-case where the user enters its name into the input field in the form, and the header panel on the page displays greeting text with the entered name.

 Both implementations use pre-created and reusable React components: `Form` and `TitlePanel`.